 Whether you want to hire a life coach, a mindset coach, a business coach or any type of coach, I have nine specific questions for you to take into consideration when you are choosing who to hire as your coach.

-By the way, I am speaking to this as a Personal Fulfillment & Solopreneur Success Coach.
+By the way, I am speaking to this as a Personal Fulfillment & Solopreneur Productivity Coach.
 I have over 12 years of experience as a solo business owner, and I have been coaching clients as the main part of my business for the past few years.

 Let's dive into the top nine key questions that you need to ask to help you in choosing who to hire as your coach…